hyperledger-labs/splice/cluster/README.md

 1. (non-DevNet clusters) Check to see that fresh node identities dumps have been taken after the migration.
 Check the logs of the SV app for an entry that says "Wrote node identities dump" [GCloud Logs example](https://console.cloud.google.com/logs/query;query=resource.labels.cluster_name%3D%22cn-testnet%22%0A%22Wrote%20node%20identities%20dump%22%0A;summaryFields=resource%252Flabels%252Fnamespace_name:false:32:beginning;cursorTimestamp=2024-10-11T05:19:14.578112132Z;duration=PT30M?project=da-cn-devnet)
 1. **Post-migration:** Merge a PR against the target deployment branch (s.a.: [operator deployments](#operator-deployments)) that makes the following changes:
    * in `config.yaml` remove `synchronizerMigration.active.migratingFrom`
-   * Remove the export of `COMETBFT_ENABLE_TIMEOUT_COMMIT_SV1` from the deployment branch, to disable the throttling after migration is complete.
    * If periodic SV runbook re-deployments are scheduled for the target cluster, also set `DISABLE_COMETBFT_STATE_SYNC` to "false".
    * [Patch](#patching-healthchecks-against-a-deployed-cluster) our health checks and backups so that the `migration_id` parameter on the triggered `preflight_check`, `preflight_sv_check`, `preflight_validator_check`, and `backup_cluster` jobs